rozek/multi_io-thing/README.md

 ## Software ##

 In the "Modular Things" terminology, the "software" of a thing is its JavaScript interface (which may still include some additional functionality on the software side).
-Here is the one for the "hello_world" thing:
+Here is the one for the "multi_io" thing:

 ```typescript
 import Thing       from "../../../src/lib/thing"